Limmen/csle/examples/data_collection/data_exportation/emulation_traces/README.md

-# Expectation-Maximization
+# Exporting emulation traces

-This directory contains example scripts for system identification using the expectation-maximization method
+This directory contains example scripts for exporting emulation traces from the metastore to disk

 ## Commands